SoftMatterLab24/lammps/doc/src/fix_bond_dynamic.rst

 and the eligible bond  is only removed if the random number is less than *Pdettach*.
 The *prob* keyword cannot be used with keyword *rouse* or *bell* or *catch*.

+The *mol* keyword can be used to limit the bonding functionality of the participating atoms.
+If the value of *mol* is 1, then in addition to the previous constraints, atom :math:`i` will also check to see if atom :math:`j` belongs to a different molecule.
+If this is true, and the other conditions are met, then :math:`i` and :math:`j` are labeled as a "possible" bond pair.
+If the value of *mol* is 2 then atom :math:`i` will only label atom :math:`j` as a possible pair if they both belong to the same molecule.
+By default *mol* value is 0, in which case atoms do not check what molecule they belong to.

+The *critical* keyword specifies whether bonds permanently rupture after exceeding a critial legnth set by value *rcrit*.
+This process is performed before dettachement and attachment, such that when a bond exceeds its critical length, it is immediately labeled for removal.

 The *iparam* and *jparam* keywords can be used to limit the bonding functionality of the participating atoms.
 Each atom keeps track of